What is ENOTHE

 Role of the ENOTHE Office:

 Membership fees enable ENOTHE to resource a fully operational office (a virtual office) which is staffed part time by the ENOTHE Coordinator and an assistant.
-The ENOTHE Office is hosted currently by York St John University in the UK.

 The ENOTHE Office has operational responsibility to provide a consistent point of contact for members, deal with membership enquires, administer finances, assist with the administration organisation of the Annual Meeting and provide administrative support for the elected Board.